nttde/map-mazemap-demo/README.md

 ## Getting help

-For any question please contact jesus.perez@global.ntt
+For any question please contact eu.de.devnet@global.ntt

 ## NTT Managed Automation Platform (MAP) is:
 ### A tool we use internally